-Stock-based compensation costs related to stock options granted to employees and directors are measured at the date of grant based on the estimated fair value of the award.
-We estimate the grant date fair value, and the resulting stock-based compensation expense, using the Black-Scholes option-pricing model.
+Stock-based compensation costs related to stock options and restricted stock units granted to employees, nonemployees and directors are measured at the date of grant based on the estimated fair value of the award.
+For restricted stock units this fair value is based on the Company's common stock price on the grant date.
+The Company estimates the grant date fair value of stock options, and the resulting stock-based compensation expense, using the Black-Scholes option-pricing model.
 The grant date fair value of stock-based awards is recognized on a straight-line basis over the requisite service period, which is generally the vesting period of the award.
-Stock options we grant to employees generally vest over four years.
+Stock options generally vest over four years.

 The Black-Scholes option-pricing model requires the use of highly subjective assumptions to estimate the fair value of stock-based awards.
-If we had made different assumptions, our stock-based compensation expense, net loss and net loss per share of common stock could have been significantly different.
+If the Company had made different assumptions, its stock-based compensation expense, net loss and net loss per share of common stock could have been significantly different.
 These assumptions include:

-- Expected volatility: The Company calculates the estimated volatility rate based on the volatilities of common stock of comparable companies in its industry. - Expected term: The Company does not believe it is able to rely on its historical exercise and post-vesting termination activity to provide accurate data for estimating the expected term for use in estimating the fair value-based measurement of our options.
-Therefore, the Company has opted to use the "simplified method" for estimating the expected term of options. - Risk-free rate: The risk-free interest rate is based on the yields of U.S. Treasury securities with maturities similar to the expected time to liquidity. - Expected divided yield: The Company has never declared or paid any cash dividends and do not presently plan to pay cash dividends in the foreseeable future.
+- Expected volatility: The Company calculates the estimated volatility rate based the volatility of its common stock together with comparable companies in its industry. - Expected term: The Company does not believe it is able to rely on its historical exercise and post-vesting termination activity to provide accurate data for estimating the expected term for use in estimating the fair value-based measurement of our options.
+Therefore, the Company has opted to use the "simplified method" for estimating the expected term of options. - · Risk-free rate: The risk-free interest rate is based on the yields of U.S. Treasury securities with maturities similar to the expected time to liquidity. - Expected divided yield: The Company has never declared or paid any cash dividends and do not presently plan to pay cash dividends in the foreseeable future.
 Consequently, it used an expected dividend yield of zero.